GUY RAZ, HOST:

-DOMINUS: There was a - an incident in the family that (unintelligible) would simply describe as a traumatic loss that happened three years ago.
+DOMINUS: There was a - an incident in the family that - they ask we simply describe as a traumatic loss, that happened three years ago.
 And then Lydia had been physically abused by her father.

-Conversion Disorder is an illness in which the body expresses your physical symptoms, emotional stressors that maybe are difficult to talk about.
+Conversion disorder is an illness in which the body expresses, through physical symptoms, emotional stressors that maybe are difficult to talk about.

-DOMINUS: I think that's right, and probably, most neurologists agree with you that there is some big complicated continuum that puts yawning at one end and mass psychogenic illness at the other.
+DOMINUS: I think that's right and probably, most neurologists would agree with you; that there is some big, complicated continuum that puts yawning at one end and mass psychogenic illness at the other.

 RAZ: But many parents refused to believe what was going on, and the national news media started to converge on this small town.

 (SOUNDBITE OF TV SHOW, "WORLD NEWS WITH DIANE SAWYER")